Baptouuuu/Sy/docs/book/ui.md

 </body>
 ```

-When the framework boot, it looks for all the viewscreens and tkae them off the DOM tree.
+When the framework boot, it looks for all the viewscreens and take them off the DOM tree.
 So what's really on your page is only what's being displayed to the user.

 To render your viewscreen with a set of data, you need to retrieve it's wrapper and then call `render` on it like so:
 ```js